TINYhr/cron_record/README.md

 #=> a
 ```

+## Testing

+Currently, cron_record doesn't fully support all cron functions.
+But for the supported cron subset, it must be correct.
+I use `fugit` to verify it.
+[Attribute tests](spec/integrate/attribute_spec.rb) is built to scan through all possible supported cron string, and make sure it match with fugit.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.